Written by Michael VanDerLaan

 Golf is often a complete mystery to outside observers.
 Sparing all of the arguments over economics and the environment, many simply find the game boring or tedious.
 However, those who have been bitten by the golf bug often never recover.

-According to the National Golf Foundation, the game continues to grow in 2024 at a pace that exceed last year's record setting numbers.
+According to the National Golf Foundation, the game continues to grow at a pace that exceed last year's record setting numbers.

 Globally, golf has had outlandish staying power.
 While many of the sports currently celebrated on the world stage are relatively new (basketball was invented just a few generations ago), golf in its current form traces its roots back hundreds of years, well before America was even formed.